dimitry-ishenko-rpi/rgb-led/README.md

 ### Usage

-From within the project directory run:
+1. Launch application (from within the project directory):
 ```bash
 python3 app.py
 ```
+2. Launch your browser and go to your Raspberry Pi IP address, eg: `http://127.0.0.1:5000`

 ## Authors